MostefaBoudjema/material-dashboard-react-laravel-event-managemnt/README.md

 ## Objective

-The objective of this test is to assess the ability to implement a Laravel application with user roles, event management, and scheduling constraints while leveraging Laravel Nova for the admin panel and React for the frontend.
+The objective of this test is to assess the ability to implement a Laravel application with user roles, event management, and scheduling constraints while leveraging Laravel Material dashboard for the admin panel and React for the frontend.

 ## Features